How to Win at the Insurance Game -

 Now before I go on, one thing I would like to clarify is this… Just because you go to a place that accepts insurance, does by no means, conclude you are getting inadequate care.
 Many in-network providers give great one-on-one care!
 And if you have met your deductible or plan to, in-network care can be a great option.
 As with any self- monitored healing journey you must always test (trying some treatment) and re-test/assess (asking, most importantly, yourself, and then your therapist ‘is this benefiting me’?)

 We just want to make sure if you are not getting the results you want, we can help you navigate the system to a better place… To give you a boost, like giving you $200 for passing “Go”!

 So here is your Power Pellet, Pac-Man (gobble some ghosts!).
 Your Monopoly Hotels, your ‘Check Mate’ Bobby Fisher… Get greater specialized one-on-one care at an out of network Physical Therapy provider.
 Why??

-- Sessions are around $120 flat fee per session (you can still submit this to your insurance to get applied to your deductible, for whole/partial reimbursement, or pay with your HSA!!)
+Sessions are billed at a reasonable flat fee per session (you can still submit this to your insurance to get applied to your deductible, for whole/partial reimbursement, or pay with your HSA!!)

 And so with that power-packed info, for your physical ailments there is plenty to gain… So take control of your health and win the game!!